-Children with special educational needs (SEN) and disabilities can face additional safeguarding challenges, and additional barriers can exist when recognising abuse and neglect in this group of children.
+Children with special educational needs and disabilities (SEND) can face additional safeguarding challenges, and additional barriers can exist when recognising abuse and neglect in this group of children.
 This can include:

-- assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's disability without further exploration; - children with SEN and disabilities can be disproportionally impacted by things like bullying- without outwardly showing any signs; and communication barriers and difficulties in overcoming these barriers.
+- assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's disability without further exploration; - children with SEND can be disproportionally impacted by things like bullying- without outwardly showing any signs; and communication barriers and difficulties in overcoming these barriers.